amansingh4012/VAULTA---Secure-MERN-Stack-Authentication-System-/DEPLOYMENT.md

 ## 🐛 Troubleshooting

+### Build Fails - Cannot Find Package
+**Error**: `Cannot find package '@vitejs/plugin-react'`

+**Root Cause**: When `NODE_ENV=production`, npm skips `devDependencies` during installation.
+However, Vite and its plugins (like `@vitejs/plugin-react`) are required to build the frontend, even though they're in `devDependencies`.

+**Solution**: The `build.sh` script has been updated to:
+1. Set `NODE_ENV=development` during dependency installation
+2. Perform a clean install of all dependencies (including dev dependencies)
+3. Verify that `@vitejs/plugin-react` is installed before building
+4. Automatically install it if missing

+**What the script does**:
+1. Removes old `node_modules` and lock files
+2. Performs fresh `npm install` with `NODE_ENV=development` for both backend and frontend
+3. Verifies critical build dependencies are present
+4. Builds the frontend with all dependencies available

+**If still failing**:
+1. Clear Render's build cache: Settings → Build & Deploy → Clear Build Cache
+2. Check that `build.sh` has execute permissions
+3. Verify the build command in Render is: `chmod +x build.sh && ./build.sh`
+4. Check build logs for the exact error location
+5. Ensure `package.json` files are valid and committed
+6. Try manually redeploying from Render dashboard

+### PathError - Missing Parameter Name
+**Error**: `PathError [TypeError]: Missing parameter name at index 1: *`

+**Solution**: This was caused by Express 5's routing changes.
+The wildcard route syntax has been updated to use middleware instead of `app.get("*", ...)`.
+This is already fixed in the codebase.

+### Failed to Connect (Redis/MongoDB)
+**Error**: `Failed to connect`

+**Possible causes**:
+1. **Missing environment variables** - Ensure `MONGO_URI` and `REDIS_URL` are set in Render
+2. **Incorrect connection strings** - Verify MongoDB and Redis URLs are correct
+3. **Network issues** - Check if MongoDB Atlas allows connections from all IPs (0.0.0.0/0)

+**Solution**:
+- Check Render logs for specific connection errors
+- Verify environment variables in Render dashboard
+- Test MongoDB connection string locally
+- Ensure Redis URL doesn't have `redis-cli -u` prefix

 ### Build Fails
 - Check build logs in Render dashboard
 - Ensure all dependencies are in `package.json`